 The southern half of Geographe Bay from north of Busselton all the way to Flinders Bay near Augusta is included in the Ngari Capes Marine Park.
 The Marine Park was established to manage human activity in the area to preserve environmental, social and cultural values.

 Geographe Bay is dominated by the second largest seagrass meadow in Western Australia.
 Seagrass meadows play a vital role in stabilising sediments within the Bay and provide critical habitat for more than 70 species of fish and other marine life.

 A major threat to the health of our seagrass meadows is nutrient run-off from the Catchment.
 Excess nutrients promote algae growth, which can smother seagrass when in high concentrations.

 Our annual seagrass monitoring program, Keep Watch, is a partnership with Edith Cowan University, Water Corporation and Department of Biodiversity, Conservation and Attractions, which monitors seagrass health and distribution at eight key sites.
-Learn more in the 2019 Keep Watch Report.
+Learn more in the latest Keep Watch Seagrass Monitoring Report.